grimlucis/rpg-hack/08-tables/03-mutations.md

 468  | Unstable.
 On death, burst messily.
 2d6 acid damage, 10' radius.
 469  | Rippling Muscles. +1d6 Strength.
 470  | Porcupine Spines.
 Quills on all sides.
 Cannot wear armour.
 1d6 damage by running into people.
 471  | Moronic.
-Large parts of your brain grow wings and fly away. -2d6 Intelligence.
+Large parts of your brain grow wings and fly away. -2d6 Talent.
 472  | Spike Tongue.
 Good for opening bottles but not much else.
 473  | Secret Pocket.
 Can hide 1 thing the size of an apple.
 474  | Spike Warts.
 All over.